nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Deleting a task: `delete`
 Deletes an existing task in DearJim.
 This will remove them from the storage. <br>
 Format: `delete INDEX`
-> If you want to `delete` multiple tasks at once, simply key additional indices, separated by a space.
+> You can `delete` multiple tasks using a single command by entering the indexes of the tasks you want to delete, separating each index with a space.

 Example:
 * `delete 2`